chrisjackson-pellicle/PAV/README.md

 - Linearizes genomes upstream of a specified gene (default: psbA)
 - Re-annotates linearized sequences

-**Linearization Process:**
-- The tool identifies the specified gene in the annotated genome
-- Linearizes the circular genome by cutting upstream of the gene start position
-- Creates a new FASTA file with the linearized sequence
-- Re-annotates the linearized sequence to ensure proper feature coordinates

 ### 2. Reference Validation
 - Loads reference sequences from multiple sources (CDS, rRNA, and tRNA)
 - Validates gene annotations against reference data